 How does laser removal work for the toenail fungus?

-You're probably interested to learn how does a laser work?
+You're probably interested to learn how a laser works on fungal nail infection.

 Basically, a device will send a ray of energy heating the surrounding tissue.
 The laser goes so deep that it will affect both the toenail as well as the toenail bed.
 In other words, it will treat both the surface issue (that which we can see) as well as the underneath problem.